-Red-tailed black shark (Epalzeorhynchos bicolor; syn.
-Labeo bicolor) is a carp species in Cyprinidae family.
+Red tail shark (Epalzeorhynchos bicolor) is a freshwater aquarium fish from Cyprinidae family.
+The red tail shark is definitely not for community tanks due to its aggressive behavior towards its tank mates.
 It’s quite unusual and not demanding fish that attracts attention with its rare body coloring – contrasting combination of almost black and red colors.
-The fish is definitely not for community tanks due to its aggressive behavior towards its tank mates.

 Though, they say that the reason for this is, first of all, excessive capture of the fish for the aquarium trade, nevertheless the negative impact of the environmental changes is considered to be more probable cause, for example, it may be the damage done by dam construction and bog reclamation.